Sunday, June 23, 2019

 … the strength of all those who put their trust in thee; … through the weakness of our mortal nature, we can do no good thing without thee, grant us the help of thy grace, that in keeping thy commandments we may please thee, both in will and deed…

 And, what is the first action we are to take?
 To love one another.
 Saint John pointed out if we do not love our fellow creatures here on earth whom we have seen and touched, how then can we claim to have love for God, whom not one of us have seen?
 We do not love God if we do not love our fellow humans.
-No matter how far they have strayed from His path, we are still to love them and offer them help and help others.
+Even if they have strayed a long ways off the path, we are still called to love them and help them if they want to be helped..
 Jesus came to serve as the ultimate Servant, He serves as a perfect example.
 Even though He is the King, He has chosen to be a humble King, one who puts His Flock before His Own life.
 He is the model we must truly follow if we are to call ourselves Christians.
 We are not Christians if we are not following His example of selflessness to the best of our ability.

-Loving does not mean approval of acts sinful and harmful to one’s health, spiritual or physical.
+However loving an individual does not mean that you approve of their acts that are sinful and harmful to one’s health, spiritual or physical.
 This is concept which confuses many today.
 We cannot condone smoking or homosexual acts or abortion.
 Though we may know individuals who do these things, we must despise the sin, but realize these people, no matter how truly fallen they may be (Some are worse than others, but none are better.
 As Paul says, all fall short), are people created in the express image of God by God.
-It is our duty to attempt to shine the light of Christ for them, so they might see their inner darkness and return to Him.

 Beloved, let us love one another: for love is of God; and every one that loveth is born of God, and knoweth God.
 He that loveth not knoweth not God; for God is love.

 God loved us so much He sent His only Son to die for our sins.
 That is true love.
 Not that we love Him, but that first He loved us!
 God is the source of true love and He is the reason true love has so many wonderful qualities, so strong and enduring.
-It has come from a Divine Source more special than any jewel on this planet and He gives true love its remarkable resilience and strength.
 So, if God first loved us, ought we also not love each other?
 No one has seen God at any time.
 Yet, He loves us and we say we love Him.
 If we do love one another, then God is in us, the Holy Ghost, and we are in Him.
 Be bold, the world will end sometime; for each of us this world ends when we leave here.
 Fear not, trust in God and dread naught.